zbaker94/Obsidian-Coding/React/Principles/Best practices for balancing customization with configuration and ensuring reusability.md

 You should also allow the consumer to pass in custom props for these HTML elements.
 This can be useful for someone who wants to add additional event handlers or tags like aria which you might not have included out of the box.

-When working with a component library, it is important to determine if a custom prop is needed or if it is the responsibility of the consumer.
+When working with a component library, it is important to determine if a custom prop is needed or if it is the responsibility of the consumer to handle in a different way (ie: composing your component with one of their own).

 ### Keyboard